 Working as a pharmacist

 Jenni’s pharmacy residency ended and she was offered a position with the same local pharmacy she works for today.
-Her first priority with her tremendous salary increase was to build an emergency fund.
+Her first priority with her tremendous salary increase was to build an emergency fund and automate her finances.
 She saved up about $14K by year’s end in a savings account.

 Aside from that, she plowed most of her earnings into paying down her student loan debt.
 She did so while maintaining a similar lifestyle as she’d had for years during pharmacy school.